privacygmail cleanupemail security

 • Personal information beyond basic authentication

-• Metadata beyond what's necessary for auth
+• Metadata beyond what auth requires

 Data retention policy: